magzbaxter/incident-servicenow-sync/README.md

   https://api.incident.io/v1/severities
 ```

-**Field Mapping Configuration Options:**
+**Field Mapping Configuration:**
-- **`config/field-mappings.json`** - Minimal configuration with only essential fields (recommended for most customers)
+- **`config/field-mappings.json`** - Contains essential fields needed for bidirectional sync
-- **`config/field-mappings.full.json`** - Complete configuration with all available field mappings (use as reference to add custom mappings)

-The default configuration includes only the core fields needed for bidirectional sync.
-Add additional mappings from the full configuration file as needed for your specific environment.
+The default configuration includes only the core fields required for production use.
+You can add additional field mappings as needed for your specific environment requirements.

 ### 5. Choose Your Deployment Method